cloudtruth/kubetruth/README.md

 | appSettings.pollingInterval | Interval to poll cloudtruth api for changes | integer | 300 | no |
 | appSettings.debug | Debug logging | flag | n/a | no |

 By default, Kubetruth maps the parameters from CloudTruth Projects into ConfigMaps and Secrets of the same names as the Projects.
+Kubetruth will not overwrite any existing ConfigMaps and Secrets that do not have the label `app.kubernetes.io/managed-by: kubetruth`.
+If you have some that you want kubetruth to manage, then either add the label or delete them manually.

 For example, for a CloudTruth layout that looks like: